Things to Do in Kampong Cham

 Kampong Cham Bamboo Bridge

-It costs $1 USD (£0.80) per person (less for locals) for a return crossing of the bridge, which you can do by foot, bicycle or motorcycle, tuk tuk or small car.
+It costs a couple of dollars for a return crossing of the bridge, which you can do by foot, bicycle or motorcycle, tuk tuk or small car.
 I’d rented a bicycle so nervously decided to attempt to cycle across it.
 People have been known to come off bicycles and motos as they crossed the bridge so I was a little unsure about the whole thing.
 It required my full concentration to stay upright on the uneven, springy surface, and to not career off the un-railed edge into the depths of the Mekong.

-Despite this, it actually turned out to be one of the highlights of my visit to Kampong Cham, slightly scary but exhilarating.
+Despite this, it actually turned out to be one of the highlights of my visit to Kampong Cham, slightly scary but fun.

 Koh Paen Island